THE BOOK OF 1 SAMUEL

 his part, set off and went to Ramah.

-It is both significant and climatic that David's name is not mentioned until he receives God's Spirit.
+It is both significant and climactic that David's name is not mentioned until he receives God's Spirit.
 Is this when he is no longer is known by his Hebrew birth name but becomes David the "beloved" of God?
 The Spirit of Yahweh came upon David in the same way God's spirit came upon Saul (10:6, 10); however God's spirit came upon David immediately whereas Saul did not receive God's Spirit until the signs Samuel promise him were confirmed.